Simultaneous Evolutionary Fits for Jupiter and Saturn Incorporating Fuzzy Cores: New Jupiter and Saturn Evolutionary Models

 We have constructed an initial Saturn model featuring a deep heavy-element gradient in the interior, mimicking a fuzzy core, with an entropy of $S=7.9$ k$_{\rm B}$/baryon at the surface and $S\sim6.2$ k$_{\rm B}$/baryon in the interior.
 This configuration establishes an initial value of $N/\omega_{\rm dyn} \sim 2$ in the diffuse core.
 Similar to the Jupiter model, we set the envelope helium/hydrogen ratio $Y^{\prime}$ equal to the proto-solar value $0.277$, and adopt the Jupiter-informed LHR0911 miscibility curve with a temperature shift of +410 K to model helium rain.
 The H-He mixture is modeled using the CD21 equation of state (EOS), and we apply the atmosphere boundary condition methodology of \citet{Chen2023}, under the assumption that the metallicity of Saturn's atmosphere is $5\times$solar.
 The Ledoux criterion for convective stability is used for heat transport \citep{Sur2024_apple,Tejada2024}.
 We run a grid of 2,000 models for Saturn, employing a spatial resolution of 500 zones and a timestep tolerance of 1\%.
 Parameters varied include the radial extent of the heavy-element distribution from 0.4 to 0.6 times Saturn's initial radius, a total heavy-element mass of $Z_{\rm mass} \in [24,28]$ \mearth, core masses from 1$-$5 \mearth, and surface entropies of 7.4 to 8.0 k$_{\rm B}$/baryon\footnote{Note that in our current approach varying the surface entropy also shifts the interior entropies by the same amount.}.
 The current rotation period for Saturn is set to 10:33:34 \citep{Militzer2019, Militzer2023}.

 Figure \ref{fig:saturn_best_fit} illustrates the evolution of our best-fit Saturn model, which predicts a total heavy-element mass of 25 \mearth, with 4 \mearth\ located in the core.
 The model closely reproduces the observed values, yielding an effective temperature of 96.54 K, a deviation of 0.13\% from current measurements \citep{Li2010}, an atmospheric helium fraction of $Y_{\rm atm} = 0.205$, and an atmospheric metallicity of $Z_{\rm atm} \sim 4.57$ \Zsolar\ after 4.56 Gyr of evolution.
 At the current epoch, the equatorial radius is $\sim$59,551.8 km, deviating by roughly 1.18\%, while the gravitational moments are $J_2 = 16365.7 \times 10^{-6}$ and $J_4 = -850.11 \times 10^{-6}$, differing by 0.4\% and a small margin, respectively.
-This model successfully matches Saturn's observed properties, while offering insights into the sensitivity of its interior structure to variations in key parameters.
+This model successfully matches Saturn's observed properties, while offering insights into the sensitivity of its interior structure to variations in key parameters. {Table \ref{tab:jupiter_saturn_comparison} provides a summary of our results alongside the observed measurements for Saturn.}

 The following key findings in our model are: \begin{itemize} \item If a fuzzy heavy-element core survives from birth, then there is no helium ocean formed. \item Helium piles up not in the interior, but in an intermediate region bounded from above by the helium rain region. \item The predicted atmospheric helium abundance is $\sim$0.205, close to the measurements of \cite{Conrath2000,Koskinen2018}.
 This is $\sim$3 times the prediction of \cite{Mankovich2020} and is in part a consequence of the possible existence of an inner stable fuzzy core at the current epoch that has survived since formation. \item We simultaneously achieve a current \brunt ratio of $\sim$2 in the interior $\sim$50\% of Saturn's radius, which in that region is stably stratified. \item The inner $\sim$40\% by mass, as it is not convective, barely cools on solar-system timescales. \end{itemize}